John-Varghese-EH/ESP32-CAM-ONVIF/README.md

 > [!NOTE]
 > **🚧 Work in Progress:**
-> Gnome-Undercover is still evolving!
+> The project is still evolving!
 Help make it better and faster—contributions, feedback, and ideas are warmly welcome.
 > *Star the repo and join the project!*

 ---